CivML-PolyMtl/cutagi-doc/guide/quick-tutorial.md

 ## Introduction

-In this tutorial, we will see how to use pytagi to solve a simple regression problem.
-We will use a 1D toy dataset and a feedforward neural network (FNN) with a simple architecture.
+In this tutorial, we present how to use pyTAGI to perform a simple regression problem.
+We use a 1D toy dataset and a feedforward neural network (FNN) with a simple architecture.

 ## Define user input and data

 In this simple example, we will use a 1D toy dataset.
-The dataset is composed of 10 training samples and 100 test samples and can be found in the [github repository](https://github.com/lhnguyen102/cuTAGI/tree/main/data/toy_example).
+The dataset is composed of 10 training and 100 test observations and can be found in the [github repository](https://github.com/lhnguyen102/cuTAGI/tree/main/data/toy_example).

 ```python
 # User-input